pwighton/ci-qms/QM-001--QualityManual.md

-__NewInstitue__ **SHALL** establish and maintain a Design Control procedure that minimally addresses applicable requirements in ISO-9001:2015, ICH E6(R2), ICH E8(R1), and applicable regulatory guidance documents.
-All clinical investigation design activities shall be performed and documented in accordance with the Design Controls Procedure, SOP-001.
+__NewInstitue__ **SHALL** establish and maintain a Design Control procedure that minimally addresses applicable requirements in ISO-9001:2015, ICH E6(R2), ICH E8(R1), ICH E9, ICH E9(R1) and applicable regulatory guidance documents.
+All *observational study* design activities shall be performed and documented in accordance with the Design Controls Procedure, SOP-001.

 ### 7.2 Document and Records Controls
 ----------------------------------------------------------------------